Ordinarily, we recommend not shipping your vehicle with you when you make a move overseas. But how about bringing your car to Belize?

 The answer is a combination of the tax structure in Belize, its proximity to the United States, the nature of public transportation here, and the condition of what passes for roads in this tropical, English-speaking paradise just south of Mexico’s Yucatán.

 Belize is a small country with a small population (320,000 in an area the size of Massachusetts), the majority of which works for US$30 to US$40 per day.
-That’s not a very big pool for a small, new (Belize gained independence from Britain in 1981), and underfunded government to extract taxes from.
+That’s not a very big pool for a small government without much money.